anton-smirnov-robert/weaver/content/note/La nouvelle main invisible guidant les sciences naturelles.md

 - Polanyi identifies a second feedback loop which depicts a process that happens on longer time scale: the transmission of the _appreciation_ of the scientific standards from generations to generations.
 He therefore also note the _historicity_ of the scientific opinion.
 Scientific standards change because what scientist acknowledge as plausible,valuable, original research change with the scientific opinion[^2].
 This will later be pointed out to be more general by other authors that introduce notions related to [Foucault's épistémè](concept/Foucault's%20épistémè.md).
 - The linear model of science is incompatible with revolutions in science ([Kuhn1970](reference/Kuhn1970.md)).
 - This is in sharp contrast with the invisible hand that Polanyi described.
 However, avoiding an explicit model allows to ignore theoretical contridications.
 Without refuting the existing explicit model, science starts to be inhabited by contradictions.
 It builds on The Republic of Science and implicitely ackowledges its description of the research activity.
-- Without overlap, there is no conflict (paartition leads to "cemeteries" of ([Montevil2021](reference/Montevil2021.md)) .
+- Without overlap, there is no conflict (partition leads to "cemeteries" of ([Montevil2021](reference/Montevil2021.md)) .
 See also [Morin1982](reference/Morin1982.md) with what needs to be preserve "pluralité conflictuelle de théories sur des arguments empirico-logique"